lucasvegi/Elixir-Refactorings/README.md

   Note that with the use of ``@spec``, we can easily check the function specification using Elixir's helper.

+* __Side-conditions:__
+  * This refactoring is free from any preconditions or postconditions, and can therefore always be used to improve the specification of any named function.

 [▲ back to Index](#table-of-contents)
 ___